terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/branch-projects.md

 Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md) and [created a database](../../use-the-clients/javascript-client/create-a-database.md) you can then create a branch of your project.

 Creating a branch is the same for TerminusDB and TerminusCMS.
-By deafult in TerminusDB or TerminusCMS you are working in the main branch.
+By default in TerminusDB or TerminusCMS you are working in the main branch.

 ## Create a new branch from main branch
 Use this code to create a new branch starting from branch main head.